 Abeona's internal research and development team developed ABO-504, which is designed to efficiently reconstitute the full-length ABCA4 gene by implementing a dual AAV vector strategy using the Cre-LoxP recombinase system.
-In May 2021, at the Association for Research in Vision and Ophthalmology (ARVO) Annual Meeting, Abeona reported preclinical data demonstrating the ability of the dual AAV vector system to produce full length ABCA4 protein in cell culture.
-Recent proof-of-concept studies have extended these findings by showing expression of ABCA4 mRNA and full-length ABCA4 protein in the retina of subretinally dosed abca4-/- knockout mice, at levels similar to endogenous ABCA4 in wild-type animals.
+Abeona previously reported preclinical data demonstrating the ability of the dual AAV vector system to produce full length ABCA4 protein in cell culture.
+Recent proof-of-concept studies, presented at the 2023 ASGCT Annual Meeting, have extended these findings by showing expression of ABCA4 mRNA and full-length ABCA4 protein in the retina of subretinally dosed abca4-/- knockout mice, at levels similar to endogenous ABCA4 in wild-type animals.
+A pre-IND meeting for ABO-504 was conducted with the FDA in June 2023 and provided Abeona with comprehensive feedback to support a future IND submission.